pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 Create a new MicroApps "turnkey" construct for simple deployments and for initial evaulation of the MicroApps framework.

-Use this construct to create a working entire stack.
+Use this construct to create a PoC working entire stack.

 Do not use this construct when adding MicroApps to an existing CloudFront, API Gateway, S3 Bucket, etc. or where access